roidelapluie/blog/content/pages/gpg.md

 URL: index.html
 save_as: gpg/index.html
-Title: GPG key
+Title: PGP key
 Hide: True
 Template: openpgp

-If you want to send me a mail, you can use my public GPG key: [5AA32256](http://roidelapluie.be/gpg/5AA32256.pub).
+If you want to send me a mail, you can use my public PGP key: [5AA32256](http://roidelapluie.be/gpg/5AA32256.pub).

 My preferred email address is [roidelapluie@inuits.eu](mailto:roidelapluie@inuits.eu).